S3L-official/BNNQuanalyst/readme.md

 - npaq-sylvan: same as npaq-cudd, except that it uses `Sylvan` package.

 User can also explicitly set different sizes of the nodes table and the operation cache for `Sylvan` usage via function `sylvan_set_sizes()`.

+## Publications

+If you use BNNQuanalyst, please kindly cite our papers:

+- Zhang, Y., Zhao, Z., Chen, G., Song, F., Chen, T.: BDD4BNN: A BDD-based quantitative analysis framework for binarized neural networks.
+In: Proceedings of the 33rd International Conference on Computer Aided Verification, 2021.
+- Zhang, Y., Zhao, Z., Chen, G., Song, F., Chen, T.: Precise quantitative analysis of binarized neural networks: A bdd-based approach.
+ACM Transactions on Software Engineering and Methodology, 2023.